News

 In conclusion, venting is not the solution to your problems, even though it might seem like it is.
 As the research suggests, it can do more harm than good, causing unnecessary strain on your relationships and amplifying negative thoughts.
 Instead, try to address your problems rationally, consider alternative approaches, and engage with positive activities that support your wellbeing.
 Being proactive about your problems is a more effective way to manage them and will help you move forward in a more positive, self-supportive manner.

-New Support Group for Kids Affected by Divorce
+Support Group for Kids Affected by Divorce

 Are you a parent going through a divorce and worried about how your child is handling it?
 Or are you a child struggling to cope with the changes that come with divorce?